 Most tulips are at their best the first spring after planting.
 In subsequent springs, although the foliage may return, flowering is often sporadic.
 (Why?
 You can learn more here.)

-To ensure a lavish display every year, many gardeners treat tulips as annuals: They dig up and discard the bulbs after the tulips bloom and then replant fresh bulbs in the fall.
+To ensure a lavish display every year, most landscape professionals and many gardeners treat tulips as annuals: They dig up and discard the bulbs after they bloom and then replant fresh bulbs in the fall.
 The effort and expense is repaid many times over by a spring show that no other plant can match.

 There are some tulips that are willing (though not guaranteed) to put on a good display for more than one year.
-They include the big, bold Darwin Hybrids and the charming wild tulips (sometimes referred to as species tulips).
-Under ideal conditions these tulips can flower well for two or three seasons - sometimes more - before you feel the need to replant.
+They include the Darwin Hybrids and the charming wild tulips (sometimes referred to as species tulips).
+Under ideal conditions these tulips can flower well for two or three seasons—sometimes more—before you feel the need to replant.